- Why is it called a Polycrub?

-The kit includes full construction instructions and detailed drawings.
-It can be built by anyone with suitable building experience/skills.
-We also have a small network of independent, trusted constructors.
+The kit includes full construction notes, detailed drawings and can be built by anyone with suitable building experience and skills.
+We also have a growing network of independent, trusted constructors.
 We recommend the use of these where possible and can give details of any in your area.

 - Can I collect the Polycrub kit in a van?

-Some of the kit materials measure 9m in length, so a large truck is required for transportation and delivery.
+Some of the kit materials measure 9m in length, so a truck is usually required for transportation and delivery.
 We recommend the use of our experienced haulage partners that use a rigid truck with a mounted crane - this makes for a quick and safe delivery of your kit.

-- Are the hoops of the frame made from metal?
+- What are the hoops of the structure made from?

-No, the hoops are created using very strong polyethylene pipe, recycled from the aquaculture industry.
+The hoops are created using very strong polyethylene pipe, recycled from the aquaculture industry.
 This diverts the pipe from landfill and repurposes it for a new life as a Polycrub!

 - Can a Polycrub be built over a weekend?

-A Polycrub is a permanent structure, so it takes time to build properly.
+A Polycrub is a permanent structure, not flat pack furniture, so it takes time to build properly.
 The build typically takes around 50 — 100 hours, depending on size, ground conditions and any internal fit-out.